 Persons pursuing the Master of Science in Psychology will receive general preparation to function within the community as providers of intermediate level services.
-In addition, they will have the option of preparing themselves in the specialty areas of Clinical Services, Industrial/Organizational Psychology, and Behavior Modification or Applied Behavior Analysis.
+In addition, they will have the option of preparing themselves in the specialty areas of Clinical Services, Industrial/ Organizational Psychology, and Behavior Modification or Applied Behavior Analysis.
 Students elect specialty preparation from elective courses available in the graduate studies curriculum.

 The graduate degree program will consist of a minimum of 50 quarter hours of course work beyond the bachelor's degree and a Comprehensive Examination.
 In certain instances, additional course work may be necessary to overcome deficiencies identified in the student's record of performance.
-There is a common core of 13 quarter hours, with the remainder of the student's program of study to be determined after consultation with the student's advisor.
-The advisor and student develop a plan of study which determines the student's area of specialization and when the Comprehensive Examination will be taken.
+There is a common core of 15 quarter hours, with the remainder of the student's program of study to be determined after consultation with the student's advisor.
+Prior to the student's completion of 20 hours, the advisor and student will develop a plan of study which determines the courses to be taken, the student's area of specialization, and when the Comprehensive Examination will be taken.